gbadev-org/tonc/content/asm.md

 Higher languages typically have numerous methods for implementing choices, loops and function calls.
 The all come down to the same thing though: the ability to move the program counter and thereby diverting the flow of the program.
 This procedure is known as branching.

-There are three branching instructions in ARM: the simple branch `b` for ifs and loops, the branch with link `bl` used for function calls, and branch with exchange `bx` used for switching between ARM and THUMB code, returning from functions and out-of-section jumps. `b` and `bl` use a label as their argument, but `bx` uses a register with the address to branch to.
+There are three branching instructions in ARM: the simple branch `b` for ifs and loops, the branch with link `bl` used for function calls, and branch with exchange `bx` used for switching between ARM and Thumb code, returning from functions and out-of-section jumps. `b` and `bl` use a label as their argument, but `bx` uses a register with the address to branch to.
 Technically there are more ways of branching (PC is just another register, after all) but these three are the main ones.

 #### Status flags and condition codes